salilab/rmf/doc/DecoratorsAndAttributes.md

 [TOC]

 The attributes and decorators are divided into several categories, each associated with a different RMF::Category.
 The get and set functions on the decorators always have the same names as the attribute, unless otherwise noted.
-For example, RMF::decorator::Particle has RMF::decorator::Particle::get_mass().
+For example, RMF::decorator::Particle has RMF::decorator::ParticleConst::get_mass().

+# Static and Frame Attributes # {#staticandframe}

+Each `get_` method and `set_` method have three variants.
+For get they are

+- `get_foo` get a value for the attribute
+- `get_frame_foo` get a value for the attribute if stored in the current frame, or `None`/null otherwise
+- `get_static_foo` get a value for the attribute if stored statically, or `None`/null otherwise

+and for set

+- `set_frame_foo`
+- `set_static_foo`
+- `set_foo`

 # Physics # {#physics}